dmsc/fastbasic/compiler/USAGE.md

   for each space separated argument.
 For example, you can use `-X:-I -X:path ` as two options or `-X:-Ipath`, as both will pass the same option and value.

+- **-s:**:*segment_name*
+  Sets the name of the "section" where the compiler will place the generated code.
+The default segment is `BYTECODE`, if you change the segment you must ensure that there is a segment with that name in the linker configuration.

 Linking other assembly files
 ----------------------------